singsang2/Tanzanian-Water-Well-Project/README.md

 ## Feature Engineering

+Detailed exploration for each column was done in `Exploratory Note.ipynb`.

 In order to maximize the use of our dataset, various columns that were given by the government and Taarifa were dropped and also newly made.

 ### Neighboring